Randy Fenoli: Biography

 He has been a fashion designer since 1992.
 In 2007, Fenoli made his television debut on the U.S. cable channel TLC with Say Yes To The Dress, where his wit and fashion sensibilities charmed viewers.
 Since 2011 he has hosted Say Yes to the Dress: Randy Knows Best, broadcast in Spain and Italy, and Randy to the Rescue.

+In 2022, it was announced that Fenoli became godfather of the Discovery Princess cruise ship.